 Material in the Manuals folder is copyright of their respective owners.

 The issue of copyright is serious, but I believe both HP and Tektronix have no problem with the practice of scanning and hosting their manuals of obsolete equipment on publicly accessible web sites they do not control.
 Even HP/Agilent downloaded some manuals from my web site when they built their own Obsolete Equipment Manuals pages, so I don't feel bad.
-If a legitimate copyright holder were to complain about material on my web site, it would be gone from my site so fast, your head would spin.
+On the other hand, copyright law serves an important purpose.
+If a copyright holder were to complain about material on my web site, it would be gone from my site so fast, your head would spin.

 If you do not feel comfortable downloading this material, then don't.